 All applicants not currently working in Manitoba (i.e., Skilled Worker Overseas candidates) are subject to the MPNP points system.
 Please see the Points Assessment section on the Eligibility - Skilled Worker Overseas page for more information.

 You must provide proof you have the education and/or training and work experience needed to meet all qualification requirements to perform the job you currently have in Manitoba or, for those not employed here full-time, to get a job in your occupation soon after you arrive in Manitoba.

-While you may pursue a different job in Manitoba, the MPNP will assess your application based on your employability in the occupation for which you have the most employment experience, education and training.
+Regardless of the occupation you intend to pursue in Manitoba, the MPNP will assess your application based on your employability in the occupation for which you have the most employment experience, education and training.

 Because the MPNP is an economic immigration program, assessment also takes into account local labour market demand and outlook for your occupation.
-For example, if your occupation is teacher and you cannot work until you are certified in Manitoba (where there’s currently low labour market demand for teachers), assessment would weigh these factors.
+For example, if your occupation is a teacher and you cannot work until you are certified in Manitoba, assessment would consider these factors.

-Note: Receiving approval of the MPNP does not mean that you can immediately start working upon arrival in Manitoba.
-It is your responsibility to find employment and, if required, complete any assessment of qualifications, education and experience.
-The MPNP Settlement Plan and, for nominees, the MPNP Workbook, are designed to assist you in this process.
+Receiving approval of the MPNP does not mean that you can immediately start working upon arrival in Manitoba.
+It is your responsibility to find employment and, if required, complete any credential assessments, education and/or training required.

 The MPNP is not a sponsorship program.
 We select independent skilled workers who bring benefit to the Manitoba economy and intend to settle here as permanent residents.
 This process requires adaptability.